 For the first stage from Chatenois to Besançon, Sébastien Spehler and Théo d'Étienne left behind.
 Then from Besançon to Annecy, it's Thibaut Baronian.
 From Annecy to Arêches, Camille Bruyas then led the way.
 From Arêches to Briançon, Nathan Jovet and Julien Michelon took the lead.
 Finally, the last stage from Briançon to Nice will be driven by Francois D'haene and Michel Lanne.
 Arrival at the seaside tomorrow, Saturday July 11 at 13:00 p.m.
 Join them!

-A challenge open to all
+The great crossing, A challenge open to all

 A solidarity race